640 South State StreetDover, Delaware 19901

 The international normalized ratio (INR) is a standardized number that's figured out in the lab.
-If you take blood thinners, also called anti-clotting drugs or anticoagulants, it's especially important to check your INR.
-The INR is figured out using the results of the prothrombin time (PT) test, which measures the time it takes for your blood to clot.
+If you take blood thinners, also called anti-clotting medicines or anticoagulants, it's especially important to check your INR.
+The INR is figured out using the results of the prothrombin time (PT) test.
+This measures the time it takes for your blood to clot.
 The INR is an international standard for the PT.

-You might need this test if you take drugs that change the way your blood clots, such as warfarin (Coumadin) for heart problems or heparin to prevent a blood clot.
+You might need this test if you take drugs that change the way your blood clots, such as warfarin for heart problems or heparin to prevent a blood clot.
 Anti-clotting medicines are helpful if you are at risk for a stroke.
 But if you're in an accident and your blood doesn't clot quickly, you may be at risk of dangerous bleeding.
-Your doctor uses the INR to know whether your anti-clotting drugs are on target or whether you need a change in your dosage.
+Your healthcare provider uses the INR to know whether your anti-clotting drugs are on target or whether you need a change in your dosage.
 Newer anti-clotting medicines do not need INR monitoring and dose changes like warfarin, so this lab test may not be used for those medicines.

-You may also need this test to help your doctor diagnose and manage certain health problems, such as liver disease and bleeding disorders.
+You may also need this test to help your healthcare provider diagnose and manage certain health problems, such as liver disease and bleeding disorders.

-Your doctor will order the PT test first, so that the results can be used to calculate the INR.
+Your healthcare provider will order the PT test first, so that the results can be used to calculate the INR.
 In a PT test, chemicals are added to your blood sample, and the lab measures the time in seconds that it takes to clot.

 The INR is a ratio, so it's just a number, not a number tied to time or another value.
 Your results will vary according to your age, the medicines you take, and any health problems you have.
 In general, the higher the number, the longer it takes for your blood to clot.

 Your INR number should be between 2 and 3 if you are taking a blood thinner, but it could be different, depending on your condition.
 For instance, your INR goal if you are being treated for a mechanical heart valve will be different than your INR for a clot in your leg.
 The INR goal is usually higher for mechanical heart valves, especially the mitral valve.
 That goal is 2.5 to 3.5.
 Talk with your doctor about what your INR goal is and what it means for you.